 This post is by Radoslav Albrecht, the founder and CEO of Bitbond.
 Based in Berlin (Germany), Bitbond is a peer-to-peer lending platform that specializes in providing loans to online sellers and small businesses.
-The platform uses bitcoin as a payment network and is therefore available to everyone who has access to the internet.
-Previous to starting Bitbond, Radoslav was advising banks at Roland Berger Strategy Consultants and has worked for Deutsche Bank in London.
+The platform uses bitcoin as a payment network and is available globally.

 As an online seller you want to spend your time optimizing and growing your sales.
 Your products and the service you provide to your customers are at the center of your attention.
 Other administrative activities that don’t relate to making sales directly are often regarded as chores.

 Frequently, this also applies to the financing of a retailer’s activities.
 As a financial product, loans and credit lines are often untried territory for online sellers.
 To someone who is not familiar with financing, the associated terms and costs might look opaque and not easily understandable.

 This post is by James Thomson, Partner of Buybox Experts, a consultancy supporting brands selling on Amazon and other marketplaces.
 James is also president of PROSPER Show, a continuing education conference focused on developing training and best-practice materials for early-stage online sellers.

 Why is it so hard to get your pricing right on Amazon?